cweiser22/go-editor/README.md

-# Go-Pad: A real-time collaborative text editing and collaboration backend
+# Go-Editor: A real-time collaborative text editing and collaboration backend